jadu101/jadu101.github.io/content/B-Pivoting🔄/4-Meterpreter Tunneling.md

    Proxy  Run a SOCKS proxy server
 ```

-Above configuration starts a listener on port 9050 and route all the traffic recievd via our meterpreter session.
+Above configuration starts a listener on port 9050 and routes all the traffic received via our meterpreter session.

 We can confirm the proxy server running as such: